Vincent-Zhang4135/Leetcode/Grind169/README.md

  - dictionarys and hashmaps are your best friend
  - anything that could be done with a factor of O(logn) complexity lends itself to binary/tree indexing
  - when you come across different conditions, organize how they all fit together and what if statements are needed
+ - XOR is a valuable operation to ingrain
 ## Array
  - When you find yourself iterating over an array for a query, consider if you could have optimized that access time from O(n) to O(1) by indexing a hashmap
  - two pointers are often crucial for some of these problems.
 Some ideas to consider are: pointers at the ends of an array; slow and fast pointers; sliding windows.
  - if two pointers do not work, might also want to consider divide and conquer
+ - sometimes its l < r, sometimes its l <= r.
+The point is to be deliberate about what the end condition is.

 ## 2D
  - num_rows == len(grid), then num_cols == len(grid[0]), and then the access item would be grid[row][col].
 As long as you keep it consistent, it will work find